MSU and Hamilton Employment Initiative

 Currently, the Hamilton Chamber of Commerce President, Keanin Loomis, is working to implement Magnet, which is a government funded not-for-profit powered by Who Plus You- a job matching site developed by Ryerson University.
 As it currently stands, the MSU is looking to add more software solutions to create a multidimensional student employment solution.
 The Hamilton Chamber of Commerce will be working with their members to sign them up and place their jobs on the website.
 McMaster’s Dean of Students, Sean Van Koughnett, is on board with this initiative, although many of McMaster’s career offices have yet to begin participating.

 This year, I intend to lobby the university to engage in this project to ensure McMaster adopts it if it comes to fruition.
 We would also need to ensure the supply end (students using the website for jobs) was met and this would require a high level of advertising to increase campus awareness of the service.

-- 9 minutes ago GET THE INSIDE SCOOP!
-The latest #McMaster student discussion and news in our forums at https://t.co/dpj9YCYqjX #mcsu
+- about 11 hours ago GET THE INSIDE SCOOP!
+The latest #McMaster student discussion and news in our forums at https://t.co/13Gn3QMt7p #mcsu